-This remarkable story of human endeavour, animal trust and blind instinct took unimaginable proportions when Jenny Webb, a resident in Lilongwe, agreed to take him in and more importantly, act as a pseudo-mother until such time that a proper plan could be made to get this survivor into a facility that is properly geared to care for 100 kg babies.
+This remarkable story of human endeavour, animal trust and blind instinct took unimaginable proportions when Jenny Webb, a resident in Lilongwe and my neighbour at the time, agreed to take him in and more importantly, act as a pseudo-mother until such time that a proper plan could be made to get this survivor into a facility that is properly geared to care for 100 kg babies.

 Many of us know what it is like bringing up a child from birth to maturity … do you have any idea what is required to do the same with a creature 50 times bigger with similar needs of care and attention?

 Nevertheless, Jenny drove up to Mzuzu to collect him and bring him back to her house in Lilongwe.

 Asleep on the mattress with new Mother for the next 2 to 4 years